mdevilliers/erlang-mesos/readme.md

 ------------

 An erlang binding for [mesos](http://mesos.apache.org/).
-Currently working towards supprt for the 0.18.0 version.
+Currently working towards support for the 0.18.0 version.

 How does it work
 ----------------